quasarframework/quasar-ui-qcalendar/packages/docs/README.md

 This package contains the Q-Press documentation site for QCalendar.
 It owns the public documentation source, live demos, example-viewer content, generated API pages, and static-search output for calendar views, Timestamp calendar adapters, and scheduling examples.

 The docs app is a Quasar CLI Vite project inside the monorepo.
-Production docs should be built from the repository root so the UI package, app extension, generated API data, Q-Press route checks, and static output all describe the same release candidate.
+Production docs should be built from the repository root so the UI package, app extension, generated API data, Q-Press route checks, and static output all describe the same release.

 ## Development